suiji/Arborist/README.md

 ### News/Changes
+- Prediction and validiation support large (> 32 bits) observation counts.
-- Forest index ranges may exceed 32 bits.
+- Trained forest index ranges may now exceed 32 bits.
 Index ranges for individual trees remain constrained to 32 bits, for now.
 - New option 'keyed' identifies predictors by name, rather than position within frame.
-- Version 0.2-4 to support prediction/validation for large (> 32 bits) observation counts.
 - New option 'impPermute' introduces permutation-based variable importance.

 Correctness and runtime errors are addressed as received.
 With reproducible test cases, repairs are typically uploaded to GitHub within several days.